michaelgena/nuxeo-google-calendar-publisher/README.md

 - description: the description of the event
 - startDate: the start date of the event (currently only full days events are handled)
 - endDate: the end date of the event
-- attendeeEmailAddress: e-mail adress of the attendee (currently only one attendee is handled)
+- attendeeEmailAddress: e-mail address of the attendee (currently only one attendee is handled)

 ## Configuration in the Nuxeo platform